Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Conclusion

-Our analysis of the correlation lines for each galaxy showed a possible preferential \sigmstar of 7.25 [$M_\odot$ $kpc^{-2}$] at the time of observation and an indication that all nine of our galaxies shared the same integrated $SFR-M_*$ correlation at 1 Gyr lookback time.
-This \sigmstar value suggests that further investigation could reveal more about what physical processes are dominating at small scales in MW-type galaxies.
-Projected radial profiles of galaxy properties at different time-steps as enabled by the spatially resolved SFHs allow us to see the spatial evolution of different regions within the galaxy and see areas where galaxies may show the earliest signs of quenching even in star forming galaxies.
-Applying this analysis to large surveys like LSST, Euclid, and Roman promises to reveal new understanding of how and when star formation regulates galaxy evolution.
+Our analysis of the correlation lines for each galaxy indicates a preferential \sigmstar of 7.25 [$M_\odot$ $kpc^{-2}$] at the time of observation and that all eight galaxies shared the same integrated $SFR-M_*$ correlation at 1 Gyr lookback time.
+This \sigmstar value suggests that further study could clarify which physical processes dominate at small scales in MW-type galaxies.
+Projected radial profiles of galaxy properties at different time-steps, enabled by spatially resolved SFHs, reveal the spatial evolution of galaxy regions and highlight where quenching may begin, even in star-forming systems.
+Applying this analysis to large surveys such as LSST, Euclid, and Roman will deepen our understanding of how and when star formation regulates galaxy evolution.

-While we showcased the versatility of the data and the code to recover resolved properties and test resolved scaling relations, this work only begins to explore the rich science that can be accessed through using SFH reconstruction on resolved datasets such as this.
-We have demonstrated the ability to reliably recover properties for each region from the SEDs we fed into our nonparametric SFH reconstruction code.
-We showed how our defined region properties evolved over time in \sigsfr and \sigmstar, and were able to see trends in slope and normalization change in the galaxies over time.
-This work presents rich opportunities for future study through analysis of the projected radial dependence of regions, exploration of the coevolution of adjacent regions, the careful study of resolved dust and metallicity, and constraints on stellar mixing.
-This work is complementary to existing spatially resolved modes of analysis such as IFU, spectroscopic, and pixel SED observations, and has the flexibility to be applied to a wide range of data, but offers additional temporal information due to the SFH reconstruction.
-Further application of these techniques to upcoming surveys will provide an opportunity to explore in greater depth the evolution of spatially resolved regions within galaxies.
-This will allow for greater insights into the location and timing of internal physical processes that drive galaxy growth.
+We demonstrated that our data and code can recover resolved properties and test resolved scaling relations, but this work only begins to explore the science accessible with SFH reconstruction on resolved datasets.
+We reliably recovered regional properties from SEDs with our nonparametric SFH reconstruction code, tracked the evolution of \sigsfr and \sigmstar, and observed changes in slopes and normalizations over time.
+This approach opens rich avenues for future work, including analysis of projected radial trends, coevolution of adjacent regions, resolved dust and metallicity, and constraints on stellar mixing.
+Our method is consistent with existing spatially resolved techniques such as IFU, spectroscopic, and pixel SED analyses, and can quickly and efficiently be applied to diverse datasets while adding temporal information through SFH reconstruction.
+Applying these techniques to upcoming surveys will enable a deeper exploration of the evolution of spatially resolved regions in galaxies and yield sharper insights into the location and timing of internal processes that drive galaxy growth.